ParisAstronomicalDataCentre/OPUS/docs/install.md

-Apache should be setup by providing the necessary .conf files in the APACHE_CONF directory (e.g. for CentOS this directory should be `APACHE_CONF=/etc/httpd/conf.d/`; for Debian/Ubuntu, the files should be placed in `/etc/apache2/sites-available/` with a link from `/etc/apache2/sites-enabled/`).
+Apache should be setup by providing the necessary .conf files in the APACHE_CONF directory (e.g. for CentOS this directory should be `APACHE_CONF=/etc/httpd/conf.d/`; for Debian/Ubuntu, the files should be placed in `/etc/apache2/sites-available/` with a link from `/etc/apache2/sites-enabled/`, for MacOS the file can be copied to `/etc/apache2/other/`).

 First copy the WSG module configuration (as root):

     # cp wsgi.conf $APACHE_CONF

-Then create a `opus.conf` file to define virtual hosts for the OPUS server and client, the content would then be:
+Then create a `opus.conf` file to define virtual hosts for the OPUS server and client (in `$APACHE_CONF` for example, or inside `/etc/apache2/extra/httpd-vhosts.conf` for MacOS), the content would then be:

     <VirtualHost *:80>
         ServerName example.com